JCUS-CMS/assignment-2-team-12/README.md

 <br/>

-create a new branch and link it with your git remote staging <branch>:<br/>
+create a new branch and link it with your git remote header <branch>:<br/>

 ```
-git checkout -b staging
+git checkout staging
 ```

 now for easy pull and push upstream it to your origin/<branch>=staging.<br/>

 ```
-git branch --set-upstream-to=origin/staging staging
+git branch --set-upstream-to=origin/header staging
 ```

-now pull the latest staging branch commits:<br/>
+now pull the latest upadtesf branch commits:<br/>

 ```
 git pull